Bachelor of Science

 While an elementary education degree prepares you for classroom teaching, it also can qualify you for other interesting roles such as individual tutoring, preschool director or a school administration position.
 Communication skills you’ll learn also can prepare you to present material in alternative ways that meet special education student needs.

-The graduate programs offered include a Master of Education degree in Elementary Education and a Master of Education degree in reading.
+The graduate programs offered include a Master of Education degree in reading.

 Sample Career Options

 All initial teacher certification programs use the ten InTASC standards (required by CAEP accreditation) as their Student Learning Outcomes (SLOs).
 The ten InTASC standards are organized in 4 domains (The Learner and Learning, Content Knowledge, Instructional Practice, and Professional Responsibility).